Predicting Chicago Bears' Stat Leaders in 2017

 It's nice to not see Barkley or Brian Hoyer up there, right?

 Bears general manager Ryan Pace went out of his way this offseason to doubly address the most important position of all.
-He added a veteran with upside in Mike Glennon and then moved up in the draft to make sure he got North Carolina's Mitch Trubisky.
+He added a veteran with upside in Mike Glennon and then moved up in the draft to make sure he got North Carolina's Mitchell Trubisky.

 This was all part of the plan, believe it or not.
 For those who missed it, MMQB.com's Emily Kaplan had a critical read after the draft that explains something simple—Pace wanted Trubisky all along.

-Meaning, Trubisky is the franchise quarterback of the future and he'll have a chance to compete for the starting gig, but the job will mostly go to Glennon.
+Meaning, Trubisky is the franchise quarterback of the future and will have a chance to compete for the starting gig, but the job will mostly go to Glennon.

 And that's not such a bad thing.
 Glennon is a capable passer who drowned in a miserable situation to start his career.
 He has some decent weapons around him now and a strong offensive line, so he'll turn a few heads with the numbers he'll produce.